JSchuurmans/MLF/Chapter 5.md

 # A text classification task

 A common NLP task is to classify text.
 The most common text classification is done in sentiment analysis, where texts are classified as positive or negative.
 In this section, we will consider a slightly harder problem: Classifying whether a tweet is about an actual disaster happening or not.
 Today, investors have developed a number of ways to gain information from tweets.
 Twitter users are often faster than news outlets to report disasters, such as a fire or a flood.
 This speed advantage can be used for event driven trading strategies for instance.
 Yet, not all tweets that contain words associated with disasters are actually about disasters.
-A tweet like: 'California forests on fire near San-Francisco' is a tweet that should be taken into consideration while: 'California this weekend was fire, good times in San-Francisco' can be safely ignored.
+A tweet like: 'California forests on fire near San-Francisco' is a tweet that should be taken into consideration while: 'California this weekend ~~was fire~~ was on fire, good times in San-Francisco' can be safely ignored.

 The goal of this task is to build a classifier that separates the tweets about real disasters from irrelevant tweets.
 The dataset consists of hand labeled tweets that were obtained by searching twitter for words common to disaster tweets like 'ablaze' or 'fire'.